The most common methods of loading data onto ClustrixDB are:

 In addition to the guidelines above, consider also how much your table is expected to grow over time.
 You may wish to slice your tables into 0.5GB slices if you anticipate rapid table growth.

 Where possible, aggregate single insert statements into larger multi-row statements.
 ClustrixDB handles these multi-row statements more efficiently, particularly since it reduces the per-row transactional overhead.
 Combining parallelism with multi-row inserts should provide optimal data load performance.
-(This is the same thing clustrix_import does).
+(This is the same thing that clustrix_import does).